 Before I learned to cook, I had an intense dislike for things like tofu and vegetables, because I thought that they were boring and tasteless, which can be partially true, depending on how you approach them.
 It wasn’t until I learned to prepare them properly—applying the correct methods and techniques, and pairing them with complimentary components and flavors—that I began to truly appreciate them.

 I’ve always been a vegan mentally—I just didn’t always know it.
 I ate meat up until high school and then altered between sporadically abstaining from and consuming it during college and my early twenties.
 Something wasn’t quite right with all this, but I could never put my finger on it.
 I was always trying to eliminate something from my diet, but lacked the insight to pinpoint exactly what that should be.
 Then, one day in my mid-twenties, I had an epiphany: if I told people I was a vegetarian, then I wouldn’t have to eat meat.
 Genius.
 Something just felt right about it.

-My approach to cooking is centered around the strategic selection and application of spices, herbs and oils with other complimentary textures and flavors.
-I specifically enjoy veganizing classic dishes as well as developing asian-inspired flavors and techniques.
+On this blog, I specifically enjoy veganizing classic comfort food, with a focus on vegan seafood and East Asian-inspired dishes.
 A few things about my views towards vegan food in general and the recipes on this blog:

 I can’t stress enough how important pressing is when preparing tofu.
 Read all about it.

 I use, create and love mock meat and cheeses